 This letter is to inform you thathas had problems with their breathing today.

-This happened atam/pm Where

-Please tick as appropriate

-They used their inhaler independently

-A member of staff helped them to use their asthma inhaler

-They did not have their own asthma inhaler with them, so a member of statuse the emergency asthma inhaler containing salbutamol. ff helped them to

-Their own asthma inhaler was not working, so a member of staff helped emergency asthma inhaler containing salbutamol. d them to use the

-They were given/took Puffs

-Staff signature Name
+This happened atam/pm WhereWhere Please tick as appropriate They used their inhaler independently A member of staff helped them to use their asthma inhaler They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
+Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
+The converge since with a share and the share a share They were given/took Puffs Staff signature Name Name